Michel Raynaud: Early life and education

 He was born in Riom, France as a single son to a modest household.
 His father was a carpenter and his mother cleaned houses.
 He attended the local primary school at Châtel Guyon and Riom, and attended high school at the boarding school in Clermont-Ferrand.

-Raynaud entered the École normale supérieur where he studied from 1958 to 1962, while being first of the class in the "agrégation" exam where the new high school teachers were selected in 1961.
+Raynaud entered the École normale supérieure where he studied from 1958 to 1962, while being first of the class in the "agrégation" exam where the new high school teachers were selected in 1961.
 In 1962, he entered the French National Centre for Scientific Research where he studied together with his future wife Michèle Chaumartin.
 Both had the same doctoral advisor in Alexander Grothendieck.
 Raynaud received his doctoral degree in 1967.

 Career

-Raynaud was hired as professor at the Orsay Faculty of Sciences in Paris where he was a employed until 2001, when he retired.
+Raynaud was hired as professor at the Orsay Faculty of Sciences in Paris where he was employed until 2001, when he retired.

 Raynaud died on 10 March 2018 in Rueil-Malmaison, France.